-AI Meeting Notes: How to Get Summaries and Action Items Automatically.
+AI Meeting Notes: Summaries & Action Items.

 Stop scribbling during meetings.
 AI note-takers can record, transcribe, summarize, and extract action items from every call.

 AI meeting note-takers fix this.
 They join your calls, transcribe everything, and deliver a structured summary with action items — usually before you have even closed the video call.
+Teams using these tools report an average ROI of 370%, with top performers hitting 1,030% returns (SummarizeMeeting).

 What AI meeting tools actually do